thanhthu152/thanhthu.github.io/_pages/about.md

 Hi!
 I'm Duong, a Master student in Computer Science at [VinUni-Illinois Smart Health Center](https://smarthealth.vinuni.edu.vn/), VinUniversity (Cohort 2026).

-My research interests lie at the intersection of affective computing, psychological theory, and interpretable machine learning for mental health.
-I am particularly interested in modeling emotional and cognitive states from multimodal behavioral and physiological data, while grounding computational representations in established psychological and neuroscientific frameworks.
-My work emphasizes understanding \emph{why} models make decisions, and how these computational decision mechanisms relate to the way individuals perceive, reason, and make decisions in real-world contexts.

-**Current Research Focus**: Bridging affective computing, digital phenotyping, and decision-theoretic machine learning to support the assessment and monitoring of mental health conditions.
-I focus on interpretable, theory-informed models that capture feature relevance and interactions, with the goal of developing scalable and clinically meaningful tools that reflect human decision processes, especially in low-resource and real-world settings.

 *Contact: vuhoang.thduong@gmail.com / duong.vht@vinuni.edu.vn*

 Research Interests